GENERAL GUIDELINES FOR REACTION PAPERS

 Have the ideological commitment to marry for love, not money

-The importance of extended kin and other networks to economic and emotional survival
+The importance of extended kin and other networks to economic and

 The appearance of separation of work and family